anthonyjj89/devsync-v0B/team2-webapp/memlog/ui_improvements.md

   - Cline AI
 - Validation to ensure at least one AI is always enabled
 - Persistent storage of AI preferences
+- Fixed action buttons at top with scrollable content below

 ### Path Management
 - Input fields for AI task paths: